katrienantonio/hands-on-machine-learning-R-module-3/README.md

-## Workshop Hands-on Machine Learning in R, 2020 - 2021
+## Workshop Hands-on Machine Learning in R, September 2021 edition

-by Katrien Antonio and Roel Henckaerts
+by Katrien Antonio, Jonas Crevecoeur and Roel Henckaerts

-Course materials for the *Hands-on Machine Learning in R* course (December 2020 - February 2021) in collaboration with Actuarieel Instituut.
+Course materials for the *Hands-on Machine Learning in R* course (September 2021).

-📆 Module 1 on December 10 and 17, 2020, Module 2 on Jan 14 and 21, 2021
+📆 Module 1 on September 7 & 8, 2021, Module 2 on September 9 & 10, 2021
-and Module 3 on Jan 28 and Feb 4, 2021 <br> 🕝 From 9.30 am to 12.30 pm
+and Module 3 on September 13 & 14, 2021 <br> 🕗 From 9.00 am to 12.00 pm
-or from 1.30 pm to 4.30 pm <br> 📌 online, organized by Actuarieel Instituut
+or from 1.30 pm to 4.30 pm <br> 📍 online, organized by Capgemini Academy and Nationale Nederlanden

 Course materials will be posted in the week before the workshop.
 You are now on the landing page for **Module 3: neural networks**.